TT159/EC-601-A1-Group5/README.md

 * notebooks/

 Contains several Jupyter notebooks from other Kaggle competition participants.
 They are tested on BU SCC (shared computing cluster).
 Additional resources, like a pretrained network parameters, required by some of the notebooks are uploaded to SCC storage in the specified path.
 Further explanations are in this [README](https://github.com/YunjieH/EC-601-A1-Group5/blob/main/notebooks/README.md)

+* Sprint4

+Contains experiment made in sprint 4

+* Interface

+It is a website based on Django framework.
+In Interface/demo/ run
+> python3 manage.py runserver
+will start the website.
+Go to http://127.0.0.1:8000/ will see the webpage.